Bouquets of curves in surfaces: Bouquets and braid groups

 For a more detailed proof, including the reverse implication; see Chapter~3 in~\cite{FM}.
-More generally, let $a_1,a_2,\ldots,a_n \subset \Sigma$ be a $\pi_1$-injective set of curves that are pairwise disjoint, except for pairs with consecutive indices, which intersect transversally in one point.
+More generally, let $a_1,a_2,\ldots,a_n \subset \Sigma$ be a of set of simple closed curves such that their union is $\pi_1$-injective in $\Sigma$ and such that they are pairwise disjoint, except for pairs with consecutive indices, which intersect transversally in one point.
 Such a family of curves is called a chain.

-The subgroup of the mapping class group $\text{MCG}(\Sigma)$ generated by the Dehn twists associated with a chain of $n$~curves is isomorphic to the braid group~$B_{n+1}$.
-This was proved by Birman and Hilden in~\cite{BH} (see also Chapter~9 in~\cite{FM}).
+For every oriented compact surface $\Sigma$, the subgroup of the mapping class group of $\Sigma$ generated by the Dehn twists associated with a chain of $n$~curves is isomorphic to the braid group~$B_{n+1}$.
+This is a consequence of work by Birman and Hilden in~\cite{BH} (see also Chapter~9 in~\cite{FM}).
 An interpretation of that subgroup as the monodromy group of a plane curve singularity of type~$A_n$ was later described in~\cite{PV}; the case of curves intersecting in a general tree-like pattern was solved by Wajnryb in~\cite{W}.
 The $\pi_1$-injectivity is needed to rule out `false chains', such as $a,b,\bar{a}$, where the curves~$a$ and~$\bar{a}$ cobound an embedded annulus.
 In that case, the resulting subgroup is isomorphic to the braid group $B_3$ or its quotient $\textrm{SL}(2,\Z)$ rather than~$B_4$.

 Here is an important relation between bouquets and chains of curves: suppose that the simple closed curves $a_1,a_2,\ldots,a_n \subset \Sigma$ form a $\pi_1$-injective bouquet, numbered in the anticlockwise direction around the common intersection point.
 Then the set of transformed curves